-Large scale and striking patterns of collective motion is observed in a wide range of organisms from cellular swarms and ant-trails to flocks of birds circumnavigating the globe.
+Large scale and striking patterns of collective motion are observed in a wide range of organisms from cellular swarms and ant-trails to flocks of birds circumnavigating the globe.
 We study these fascinating systems by building simple computational models, try to understand how they arise from local interactions among individuals and their environment (eg., model of ant-trail and pheromone dynamics ), and why so many organisms have evolved these forms of motion that can potentially provide benefits to both individuals and groups as a whole [2-5].

 Recently, our focus has been on the evolution of collective coordination motion; i.e., how the `forces’ of evolution that typically occur favor selfish individuals can result in swarming interactions that may benefit groups as a whole.
 To address such questions we combine computational models of swarming dynamics with principles of evolutionary theory (in particular, game theory) [2,3,4] as well as simple and elegant experimental set-ups .

 Jitesh Jhawar, Richard G. Morris, U. R. Amith-Kumar, M. Danny Raj, Harikrishnan R., Vishwesha Guttal, Noise-Induced Schooling of Fish, arXiv:1903.12132

 Gokul Nair, Athmanathan Senthilnathan, Srikanth Iyer, and Vishwesha Guttal, 2019, Fission-fusion dynamics and group-size dependent composition in heterogeneous populations, Physical Review E, 99, 032412, arXiv:1711.06882 [nlin.AO], Data and codes, Download PDF.